Arrowhead Vine (Syngonium podophyllum) Indoor Care, Propagation, Problems and Remedies

-Arrowhead Vine (Syngonium podophyllum) blossoms in bright, indirect light away from direct sunlight, average warmth, moderate humidity and consistently moist, rich, well-drained soils coupled with monthly feeding during the growing season.
+Arrowhead Vine (Syngonium podophyllum) blossoms in bright indirect light away from direct sunlight, average warmth, moderate humidity and consistently moist, rich, well-drained soils coupled with monthly feeding in the growing season.

 Syngonium podophyllum also called Goosefoot Vine, Arrowhead Plant, African Evergreen, Arrowhead Philodendron, American Evergreen or Nephthytis are compact, fast-growing plants whose leaves dramatically change in shape as the plant ages.